No-bake peanut butter oatmeal cookies are a quick and easy dessert. You can make two dozen delicious treats in 20 minutes with only five ingredients.

 I love that with this recipe, there is no need to preheat the oven or bake several pans of cookies—you just need a few minutes on the stovetop.

-You simply start by making a creamy peanut butter sauce, and then you fold in old-fashioned oats for a delicious texture.
+You simply start by making a creamy peanut butter sauce, then fold in old-fashioned oats for a delicious texture.

 - 2 cups granulated sugar